-Method 2: Bulk Delete WordPress Posts using a Plugin
+Method 2: Using the Bulk Delete Plugin (More Options)

 Upon activation, you must go to Bulk WP » Bulk Delete Posts to see all the different filters you can use.
-You can filter posts by duration, select posts published in last x days, delete them instantly without sending to trash, and even schedule to delete later.
+You can filter posts by duration, select posts published in the last x days, delete them instantly without sending them to trash, and even schedule to delete them later.

 As you scroll down further in the settings screen, you will find more options to select and delete posts by categories, custom taxonomies, custom post types, and more.

-Bulk Delete can also be used to bulk delete comments, pages, users, and custom fields.
+You can even bulk delete all WordPress comments, pages, users, and custom fields.

 We hope this article helped you learn how to easily bulk delete WordPress posts using these two methods.
 You may also want to see our list of the best WordPress plugins for business websites or our guide on how to make money online blogging with WordPress.